eunos-1128/openstructure/examples/scoring/README.md

 ost compare-structures -m model.pdb -r reference.cif.gz --lddt --local-lddt --qs-score
 ```

-An example output can be found [here](compare-structures_example_out.json) and
+Results should be computed within seconds and example output can be found
-we refer to the action documentation for in-depth description of the provided
+[here](compare-structures_example_out.json).
+We refer to the action
-data items.
+documentation for in-depth description of the provided data items.

 By default, model-reference chains are aligned using Needleman-Wunsch.
 Many benchmarking efforts such as CASP and CAMEO assume residue numbers